 Pathologists, also in demand, study disease: the nature, causes and effects on changes in organs, tissues and cells.
 The pulmonary disease officer specializes in diagnosis and treatment of conditions and diseases that affect the lungs.
 COPD, chronic bronchitis and asthma are just a few of the conditions this specialist might treat.

 Dermatologists, obstetrician/gynecologists and psychiatrists are also in demand, as is the family practice physician -- Army Medical Corps doctors treat families of soldiers, too.

-To learn more about medicine in the Army, check out the links on the next page.
+To learn more about medicine in the Army, check out the links below.

 - American Cancer Society.
 "What are the key statistics about prostate cancer?"
 Nov.
 11, 2010.
 (April 2, 2011) http://www.cancer.org/cancer/prostatecancer/detailedguide/prostate-cancer-key-statistics